Birational geometry of smooth families of varieties admitting good minimal models: Introduction and main results

 \subsection{Acknowledgements}

 I am very thankful to Fr\'ed\'eric Campana.
 This project was triggered by his visit to Sydney Mathematical Research Institute (SMRI) and his help was decisive throughout the process of writing this paper.
 I also owe a special debt of gratitude to S\'andor Kov\'acs for answering my multiple questions and providing detailed feedback regarding Section~\ref{sect:Section3-Functor} of this paper.
-I would also like to thank Yajnaseni Dutta for helpful comments.
+I would also like to thank Yajnaseni Dutta for helpful comments and Sung Gi Park for pointing out a gap in the arguments in an earlier version of Section 2.